MTV: Club Dead

-MTV: Club Dead is a 1994 video game developed and published by Viacom New Media.
+MTV: Club Dead is a video game developed and published by Viacom New Media and released in 1994 for MS-DOS and Classic Mac OS.
 The game is an interactive adventure video game supported by full motion video cutscenes.
 The game was the first MTV-licensed CD-ROM, and aimed to merge live-action filmmaking with interactive media.
-Upon release, Club Dead received lukewarm reviews, with praise directed to the unique visual presentation and story, and critiques of its lack of interactivity and gameplay.
+Club Dead received mediocre reviews, with praise directed to the unique visual presentation and story, and critiques of its lack of interactivity and gameplay.

 Gameplay

 Marketed as an "interactive movie", TClub Dead contains 150 live-action scenes filmed in full-motion video, totalling around 90 minutes of footage, and incorporates 3D pre-rendered graphics for gameplay elements.
 Live action-sequences are filmed with surrealistic camera angles and close-ups.
 Players are tasked with solving the game's mystery by uncovering clues.
 Navigating across 3D rooms, players are presented footage of interactions between the player and items, other characters or scenes depending on the in-game time.
 Players must be in the right location at the right in-game time to view these sequences, and can miss important scenes.